jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.4 DirectionalRelief

-Calculates relief for cells in an input DEM for a specified direction.
+Calculates relief for cells in an input DEM for a specified direction..

 *Parameters*: